Code-Institute-Submissions/Nomnivore-website/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find the best way to get in contact with Kim with any questions I may have.
+        1. As a Returning Visitor, I want to find my preffered way to get in contact with Kim with any questions I may have.
         2. As a Returning Visitor, I want to find recipies for deliscious pastry.

     -   #### Frequent User Goals

         1. As a Frequent User, I want to check to see if there are any newly added recipies.

 -   ### Design